-- 1. General information
+1 General information

-- 2. Summary of material accounting policies
+2 Summary of material accounting policies

-- 3. Financial risk management
+3 Financial risk management

-- 4. Offsetting financial assets and financial liabilities
+4 Fair value measurement

-- 5. Fair value measurement
+5 Financial assets at fair value through profit or loss

-- 6. Financial assets at fair value through profit or loss
+6 Financial liabilities at fair value through profit or loss

-- 7. Derivative financial instruments
+7 Derivative financial instruments

-- 8. Net assets attributable to unit holders equity
+8 Net assets attributable to unit holders - liability

-- 9. Distributions to unit holders
+9 Distributions to unit holders

-- 10. Cash and cash equivalents
+10 Cash and cash equivalents

-- 11. Reconciliation of profit/(loss) to net cash inflow/(outflow) from operating activities
+11 Reconciliation of profit/(loss) to net cash inflow/(outflow) from operating activities

-- 12. Receivables
+12 Receivables

-- 13. Payables
+13 Payables

-- 14. Remuneration of auditor
+14 Remuneration of auditors

-- 15. Related party transactions
+15 Related party transactions

-- 16. Events occurring after the reporting period
+16 Events occurring after the reporting period

-- 17. Contingent assets and liabilities and commitments
+Contingent assets and liabilities and commitments

-1. General information
+1 General information

-These financial statements cover Allspring Emerging Markets Equity Fund (the "Fund") as an individual entity.
-The Fund is an Australian registered managed investment scheme which was constituted on 22 December 2021, and will terminate in accordance with the provisions of the Fund's Constitution or by Law.
+These financial statements cover Colchester Emerging Markets Bond Fund (the "Fund") as an individual entity.
+The Fund is an Australian registered managed investment scheme which was constituted on 8 December 2016 and will terminate in accordance with the provisions of the Fund's Constitution or by Law.